Filpill/blog-web/content/projects/hugo.md

 ### Configuration File

 - The configuration document is in the root directory and is called config.toml
-- This file can be used to configure various aspects of your website
+- This file configures various aspects of your website.

 ### How to make a webpage

-Hugo's webpages sit into a the content folder of your website.
+Hugo's webpages reside in the content folder of your website.

 - cd to the root of your website
-- To make a new page type (replace the page_folder and page_name with names of your choice:
+- To make a new page type: (replace the page_folder and page_name with names of your choice)

 ```[zsh]
 hugo new page_folder/page_name.md
 ```
-- The name of the page and directory will form the links for your website
+- The name of the page and directory automatically form links for your website
-- You will have a new mark down file with the default markdown template for you page.
+- A new markdown file with a default template will appear for your page.
 - Using markdown, you can populate the file with your webpage content.

 ### Images

 Images are stored in one of two directories.
-Either static folder or the assets folder:
+Either the static or assets folder:

-- The static folder exists if you wish to directly use your image in their stored state via the markdown language.
+- The static folder exists if you wish to directly use your image in their original state via markdown.
-- Although its not always convinient to have everything in the static folder if for example the image is a large file size.
 - You may wish to optimise the image by scaling down the resolution or compressing the image, and this will only be the case if you call the image in the assets folder.
-- You can make some HTML shortcodes to standardise what kind of optimisation you want to apply to the image.
+- You can make some HTML shortcodes to standardise the optimisation you want to apply to the image.
-- In the case of gifs its hard to optimise them (whilst retaining a quality animation).
 - Technically .gif files are not optimal inclusions into minimal websites due to the large file size.
-- But I include gifs to as they still serve as interesting visual illustrations in the case of engineering.
+Although I like the visual presentation they provide.

 ### Compiling on Local Server